 Having said all that, there are a few, very popular FM repeater satellites.
-However, these are very low-power satellites (typically less than 1 W output) and they do not use linear transponders.
+However, they do not use linear transponders.
 They retransmit only one signal at a time.

 FINDING A SATELLITE

 Before you can communicate through a satellite, you have to know what satellites are available and when they are available.
 (See sidebar "Current Amateur Satellites.")
 This isn't quite as straightforward as it seems.